Unit 2, The Quadrangle, 59 Ruchill Street, Glasgow G20 9PX

 It acts as a communication forum for brain injury services and has:

-• To help improve the pathways that people move through after a brain injury.
+• help improve the pathways that people move through after a brain injury

-• To raise awareness of which services people can access.
+• raise awareness of which services people can access

-• To build relationships between the different organisations and sectors involved in people’s care and support.
+• build relationships between the different organisations and sectors involved in care and support

-• To consider any local and national strategies which affect the care and support of people with a brain injury.
+• consider any local and national strategies which affect the care and support of people with a brain injury

 1161 Springburn Road, Glasgow, G21 1UU

 Graham Anderson House, run by the Brain Injury Rehabilitation Trust, provides rehabilitation, assessment and treatment following a brain injury.
-They have a comprehensive multi-disciplinary team and provide 24 hour nursing care.
+It has a comprehensive multi-disciplinary team which provides 24-hour nursing care.
 They work with service users and follow the neurobehavioural approach to enable people to maximise participation in meaningful social lives.

 Canal Street, Kirkintilloch G66 1QY